 Somehow, without toppling the array, Master Archibeque ascends one of the buckets, carefully

-places one foot on each side rail, then begins to inch forward, looking almost like a Blues Brother, stiff walking on stage, as he crossed the entire length of the ladder.
+places one foot on each side rail, then begins to inch forward, looking almost like a Blues Brother stiff walking on stage, as he crossed the entire length of the ladder.
 This was no easy task, and our

 group struggled with the challenge for several hours before Sifu felt we learned enough to move on.
 In retrospect, I can’t remember how well I did with the challenge.
 I can remember upsetting the

+configuration, and falling multiple times.
 Yes, Archibeque factors the possibility of falling into his training approach.
-He would say There s no better way to learn falling than to fall unexpectedly .
+He would say There’s no better way to learn falling than to fall unexpectedly .